-Twee 2.4.2 [62] is a theorem prover for unit equality problems based on unfailing completion [2].
+Twee 2.4.2 [67] is a theorem prover for unit equality problems based on unfailing completion [2].
 It implements a DISCOUNT loop, where the active set contains rewrite rules (and unorientable equations) and the passive set contains critical pairs.
 The basic calculus is not goal-directed, but Twee implements a transformation which improves goal direction for many problems.

-Twee features ground joinability testing [38] and a connectedness test [1], which together eliminate many redundant inferences in the presence of unorientable equations.
-The ground joinability test performs case splits on the order of variables, in the style of [38], and discharges individual cases by rewriting modulo a variable ordering.
+Twee features ground joinability testing [41] and a connectedness test [1], which together eliminate many redundant inferences in the presence of unorientable equations.
+The ground joinability test performs case splits on the order of variables, in the style of [41], and discharges individual cases by rewriting modulo a variable ordering.
+New this year is a mode which rewrites backwards from the goal instead of enumerating critical pairs, but it is still rather rough.